MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/google-business-messages.md

 ---
-title: "Use Google's Business Messages channel in Omnichannel channel for Customer Service | MicrosoftDocs"
+title: "Use Google's Business Messages channel | MicrosoftDocs"
-description: "Perform the steps in this topic to use Google's Business Messages channel in Omnichannel for Customer Service." ms.date: 07/11/2022 ms.topic: article
+description: "Perform the steps in this article to use Google's Business Messages channel in Omnichannel for Customer Service." ms.date: 07/18/2022 ms.topic: article
 author: lalexms
 ms.author: laalexan